What Is a Liability? (Plus Types, Examples and FAQs)

 Dividend payments to shareholder

-Accrued liabilities occur when a business encounters an expense it has yet to be invoiced for.
-They can be classified as either short- or long-term liabilities.
-Although no funds have been exchanged, the entry is made to have a record of the expense in the accounting period in which it occurred.
-Accounting software will generate an automated reversing entry to cancel out the accrual when the invoice is received.
-A purchase order is commonly used to derive the amount of the accrual.
+Accrued liabilities occur when a business encounters an expense it has yet to be invoiced.
+Accountants classify these as either short- or long-term liabilities.
+Although entities haven't exchanged funds, accountants make this entry to have a record of the expense in the accounting period in which it occurred.
+Accounting software generates an automated reversing entry to cancel out the accrual when the business receives an invoice.
+A purchase order is helpful in deriving the amount of the accrual.

 Compensation owed to employees